Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 6790 should perform a lot faster than the Radeon HD 4830 1GB overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6790 should in theory be much superior to the Radeon HD 4830 1GB overall. (explain)

-Texel RateThe Radeon HD 6790 will be a lot (about 83%) more effective at texture filtering than the Radeon HD 4830 1GB. (explain)
+Texel RateThe Radeon HD 6790 is quite a bit (approximately 83%) more effective at texture filtering than the Radeon HD 4830 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison